Skip to main content

 Short-Term Raises.
 Long-Term Consequences.

-Andrew Woodfin has lived through what happens when workers chase short-term pay raises at the expense of long-term protections, and when union power is weakened from the inside.
+Andrew Woodfin has lived through what happens when workers chase short-term pay raises at the expense of long-term economic and benefit protections, and when union power is weakened from the inside.

-Andrew is a Transportation Generalist Senior (TGS) and Vice-President with Local 106, Department of Transportation–Owatonna.
-Before working for the State of Minnesota, Andrew worked for a Minnesota county for five years, including during a critical round of contract negotiations that shaped his understanding of why strong language, strong benefits, and strong membership matter.
+Andrew is a Transportation Generalist Senior (TGS) and Vice-President in AFSCME Local 106, Minnesota Department of Transportation–Owatonna.
+Before working for the State of Minnesota, Andrew worked for a Minnesota county for five years, including during a critical round of contract negotiations that shaped his understanding of why strong contract language, strong benefits, and strong membership matters so much to us as workers who face obstructionist management and anti-union organizations.

 “When I first started with the county, we were in negotiations,” Andrew says.
 “We didn’t get quite the money people wanted.”

-To make up for it, the union agreed to drop Blue Cross/Blue Shield and move to cheaper insurance with better coverage.
-On paper, it looked like a win.
-Members focused on securing 3% pay raises and didn’t pay close attention to the fine print.
+To make up for it, our union agreed to drop Blue Cross/Blue Shield insurance and move to the cheaper insurance option with better coverage.
+On paper, it looked like a win-win.
+Members then focused on securing 3% pay raises, but we didn’t pay close attention to the fine print.

 “Nobody paid attention,” Andrew recalls.
-“People just said, ‘Nope, we’re getting 3% raises.’
-I was new, so I deferred to co-workers who had been there longer.”
+“People just said, "Nope, we’re getting 3% raises."
+I was new to the county, so I deferred to co-workers who had been there longer.”

-Three years later, the consequences were impossible to ignore.
+Three years later, the consequences were impossible for workers to ignore.

 Insurance costs increased by $100 per month….then more.
 The pay raises didn’t even come close to offsetting the increases, and members were losing money.
 In the next contract, workers pushed for a 6% raise to try to catch up, eventually settling for a 6/3/2% wage increase with increased vacation accruals.